1.1 Concepts

 Now running anvl executable_built command in the project directory will satisfy the condition with the same name.
 (Running anvl without arguments will satisfy the first condition in the list.)

 While this may look verbose at first, it opens up some possibilities.
-Using a full-fledged programming language (Erlang) to define conditions gives access to proper data structures and algorithms, and allows to encapsulate build rules into reusable modules with well-defined interfaces.
+Using a full-fledged programming language to define conditions gives access to proper data structures and algorithms, and allows to encapsulate build rules into reusable modules with well-defined interfaces.

 1.1.7 ANVL versus traditional build systems